Swpn0neel/C-Programming/README.md

 40. Print the difference array of the given array and also the maximum difference.
 41. Find the Factorial of an input number using Recursion.
 42. Compare the lengths of two user-given strings and print them.
+43. Compare the length of two strings using pointers and functions.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.